TraduSquare/weblate/docs/Setup.md

     2. (Target machine) Install _BorgBackup_ with your distro package manager
     3. (Target machine) Create a new user user
-    4. (Target machine) Add the public key of Weblate to the authorized hosts
+    4. (Target machine) Add the public key of Weblate to the authorized hosts and make sure the file has permissions 600.
     5. Specify the target machine in the Weblate backup UI as `user@host:/path`

 For more information check the Weblate documentation: